YoLinux LDAP Tutorial: Deploying OpenLDAP

 [Potential Pitfall]: Directory access

-The Red Hat 7.1-9.0 and Fedora Core versions of Open LDAP runs the LDAP server "slapd" under the user id "ldap".
+The Red Hat 7.1-9.0 and Fedora versions of Open LDAP runs the LDAP server "slapd" under the user id "ldap".
 Thus all directories and files that the LDAP server must access must be accessible by the user "ldap". (preferably owned by user "ldap").
 This is a configuration change between Red Hat 6.x, which used root, and Red Hat 7.1.

 [Potential Pitfall]: Can't access LDAP server with client